 Lenders will expect you to have a professional business plan that details your business goals and plans for profitability.
-Your business plan should include financial projections, a cash flow and balance sheet and relevant details on your organization’s financial health.
+Your business plan should include financial projections, cash flow, and balance sheet and relevant details on your organization's financial health.

 In addition to all of the loan documentation required by your business, some lenders may require signed personal financial statements as well.
 These statements may include financial details required by your bank, along with proof that you own at least a 20 percent stake in the company.

 You may need to bring up to three years of your personal income tax returns to verify your income from prior years.
 How many tax returns you need to submit depends on your individual lender.